Individuals & Families: Advocacy

 make, or contribute to, a submission to a departmental, government or other inquiry

 appear before a parliamentary or other committee or forum,

 or having your say any other way, then please read on, or contact us to find out more.

-Being held in West Perth on 26 September 2018.
-This forum is for people who want to change the world and make it a better place for people with intellectual disability.read more
+Held in West Perth on 26 September 2018 this forum was for people wanting to change the world and make it a better place for people with intellectual disability.read more

 Read this actual case study that details DDWA’s specialised Parent / Education advocacy process.read more

 Which laws help you get access to what you need.read more

 Advocacy Snapshot #3 dated May 2018read more

 DDWA Advocacy Service Snapshot Snapshot 2 3 April 2018 by Maxine Drake, Service Negotiator / Advocacy Introduction Welcome to the second instalment in this new series of snapshots that introduce ideas and practical information on Advocacy for people with disabilities...read more

 Advocacy Snapshot from the desk of DDWA’s own Service Negotiator / Advocacy, Maxine Drake…read more